resourge/react-form/README.md

 # useFormStorage

-`useFormStorage` hook is designed to create a form where changes are automatically saved and synchronized with a storage mechanism.
-This hook provides functionality to store and retrieve form data, making it easy to persist form state across sessions or device restarts.
+`useFormStorage` hook is designed to create a form where changes are automatically saved in a storage mechanism such as local storage or session storage.
+It extends the functionality of the useForm hook by integrating storage management capabilities.

+#### Note

+Class instances can seamlessly work with `useFormStorage` when accompanied by the `PreserveClass` or `registerClass` functions.
+These functions ensure that class prototypes are preserved, enabling class instances to function correctly with the form storage mechanism.
+This capability is especially beneficial when dealing with forms that involve complex data structures or encapsulation within classes.

 ## Usage